Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Discussion of possible mechanisms for extended FCI

 \textbf{Acknowledgments} We would like to thank Steve Kivelson, Julian May-Mann, Trithep Devakul, Yves Kwan, Tomohiro Soejima, Patrick Ledwith, Ben Feldman, Matt Yankowitz, Dave Cobden, Xiaodong Xu, Wei Pan, Jonah Herzog-Arbeitman, Nisarga Paul, and Sayak Bhattacharjee for fruitful discussions.
 Sample preparation, measurements, and analysis were supported by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract DE-AC02-76SF00515.
 Device fabrication was performed at the Stanford Nano Shared Facilities which is supported by the NSF under award ECCS-2026822.
 D.G.-G. acknowledges support for supplies from the Ross M. Brown Family Foundation and from the Gordon and Betty Moore Foundation’s Emergent Phenomena in Quantum Systems (EPiQS) Initiative through grant GBMF9460.
-X.W. acknowledges financial support from National MagLab through Dirac fellowship, which is funded by the National Science Foundation (Grant No. DMR-1644779) and the state of Florida.
+X.W. acknowledges financial support from National MagLab through Dirac fellowship, which is funded by the National Science Foundation (Grant No. DMR-2128556) and the state of Florida.
 O.V. was funded in part by the Gordon and Betty Moore Foundation’s EPiQS Initiative Grant GBMF11070 and acknowledges support from the National High Magnetic Field Laboratory funded by the National Science Foundation (Grant No. DMR-2128556) and the State of Florida.
 K.W. and T.T. acknowledge support from JSPS KAKENHI (Grant Numbers 19H05790, 20H00354 and 21H05233).
 Part of this work was performed at the Stanford Nano Shared Facilities (SNSF), supported by the National Science Foundation under award ECCS-2026822.
+A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the State of Florida.

+\textbf{Author Contributions} J.F. and A.S. devised the project, performed data analysis, and wrote the manuscript with input from all authors.
+J.F. and L.K.R. fabricated the devices and performed measurements.
+J.K.
+X.W. and O.V. performed bandstructure calculations.
+K.W. and T.T. supplied the boron nitride crystals.
+M.A.K. and D.G-G. supervised the project.